Edmund English: Postwar life

 After the war, he returned to Philadelphia and opened a grocery market in Philadelphia.
-In 1866, he married Elizabeth "Lizzie" M. Mahaffy (1845-1868), a fellow Irish immigrant from Ulster.
+In 1866, he married Elizabeth "Lizzie" M. Mahaffy (1845–1868), a fellow Irish immigrant from Ulster.
 He moved in with her family.
 He and Lizzie had two daughters who did not survive infancy, and Lizzie died in 1868.
-In 1869, he married her younger sister, Jane Anastasia Mahaffy (1846-1899).
+In 1869, he married her younger sister, Jane Anastasia Mahaffy (1846–1899).
 With her, he had three daughters and two sons of whom Francis Xavier English (1874–1935), Anne Estella English(1875–1941), and Agnes Hortense English (1876–1897) survived to adulthood.

 By the 1880 census, they were residing at 1129th Ellsworth St, in Philadelphia with her parents, Charles and Annie Mahaffy, her sister, Susan Mahaffy, and Francis, Annie, and Agnes.

 The ongoing review of official War Records by the War Department in the second half of the nineteenth century led to English's nomination for the Medal of Honor.
 His medal was awarded to him on February 13, 1891.

 On April 13, 1897, Jane and Edmund lost their youngest daughter Agnes.
-On March 5, 1899, Jane passed on.
+On March 5, 1899, Jane died.
 Edmund continued on running the grocery store with Francis and Anne.
 On May 31, 1912, Edmund English died, survived by his son and daughter, in Philadelphia, Pennsylvania, and was buried in the Old Cathedral Cemetery.